Last updated on June 19, 2025

 Magic is a serious hobby for many of us.
 But let’s face it; it’s a fantasy card game, and it’s not all that serious.
 Magic’s game designers are self-aware enough to recognize this and not take themselves too seriously all the time.

 Magic’s more than 30 years of history is littered with funny cards, adorably cute cards, artworks, flavor texts, and more.
-Today I'm going to dive into some of my favorite examples of Magic trying (and in many cases, succeeding) to be funny.
+Today I dive into some of my favorite examples of Magic trying (and in many cases, succeeding) to be funny.
+Don't even think about the numbers, those are for our editor, not for ranking.

 Let's jump right in!